Uganda Airlines: Governance

-On 30 April 2021, the entire board of directors was suspended by the Minister of Transport and Works, Gen. Katumba Wamala, due to allegations of corruption, mismanagement and poor performance.
+On 30 April 2021, the entire board of directors was suspended by the Minister of Transport and Works, Katumba Wamala, due to allegations of corruption, mismanagement and poor performance.

 In January 2022, the New Vision newspaper reported that the suspended board members had been asked to resign, so that their terminal benefits could be processed.
 According to the newspaper, each board member would receive USh30 million (approx. US$8,640) in a lump sum and a monthly payment of USh5 million (approx. US$1,440), for six months thereafter.

 In March 2022, a new seven-person board of directors was appointed to replace the first board whose members had resigned at the request of the shareholders.
 The new board members are: